bizwoo/guides/FreeNAS/freenas_2_bitcoin.md

 Wait until sync is complete, once blocks=headers you're good to go.
 Let this run overnight.

-Note: If the bitcoind service does not start it could be that the correct path for the bitcoin congig file is `/usr/local/etc/bitcoin.conf`.
+Note: If the bitcoind service does not start it could be that the correct path for the bitcoin config file is `/usr/local/etc/bitcoin.conf`.
 In this case the following commands need to be executed:

 ```
 # cat <<EOT >> /usr/local/etc/bitcoin.conf